k250510-netizen/PF-Lab03--25k-0510-/README.md

 __INTRODUCTION__

 My name is __Muhammad Umair__.
-I want to become a professional programmer and want to learn more about programming eg( AI , WEB-DEVELOPMENT)etc.My dream is to work for bigger companies like **google,microsoft and facebook**.
+I want to become a professional programmer and want to learn more about programming eg( AI , WEB-DEVELOPMENT)etc.My dream is to work for bigger companies like **Google,Microsoft and Facebook**.